cosinekitty/astronomy/source/csharp/README.md

 <a name="Refraction"></a>
 ## `enum Refraction`

+**Selects whether to correct for atmospheric refraction, and if so, how.**

 | Value | Description |
 | --- | --- |
 | `None` | No atmospheric refraction correction (airless). |